andrew01144/Tasmota-SomfyRTS/README.md

 ```
 var tasmotaShutterIntegration = 1   # Create rules to make Tasmota Shutters generate Somfy commands.
 ```
-tasmota32-ir.bin does not include support for Shutters, so build a custom Tasmota binary that includes both IR and Shutters.
+tasmota32-ir.bin does not include support for Shutters, so you will need to build a custom Tasmota binary that includes both IR and Shutters.
 > Go to the excellent [TasmoCompiler](https://gitpod.io/#https://github.com/benzino77/tasmocompiler)<br>
 Select features: ```ESP32: Generic```, Add: ```IR Support``` _(Shutters is included by default)_.<br>
 Custom parameters: ```#define CODE_IMAGE_STR "custom-ir"```<br>